 People trust people, so let them be people rather than a walking billboard.

 Paying an influencer doesn’t necessarily have to mean paying them directly into their pocket.
 Why not give an influencer the budget to create some really great content in their usual style and format that both yours and their audience will love?
 I’m going to come back to my Casey Neistat example yet again as it is such a great example of how a global brand with a large budget have collaborated with a well aligned macro influencer.

 Nike collaborated with Casey Neistat.
 Casey Neistat is a well-known creative filmmaker on YouTube.
 Nike understood that a standard product placement wasn’t quite going to quite hit the mark on creating value and something worth watching for his audience.
 What Nike did instead, was pay for Casey to travel the world, showcasing how Nike’s fuel band can help people live their life to the fullest.
 They utilised Casey’s skill set, facilitated Casey to produce some familiar content that his audience would love all while showcasing the product – they recognised why he is influential; why his followers follow him, and they helped him grow and achieve 28 million views to date.

 If you would like to speak to an Onalytica consultant on how you can improve your influencer engagement strategy, get in touch by clicking the button below.

 About the author

-As Product Marketing Manager at Onalytica, Alicia manages and creates the Sales, Marketing and Customer Success collateral to drive new and existing business, as well as working on the design and user experience of Onalytica’s SaaS influencer marketing platforms.
+As Product Marketing Manager at Onalytica, Alicia manages Onalytica’s content creation and collateral to help new and existing customers to get the most out of their influencer programs.
+She also plays a large part in the design and user experience of Onalytica’s SaaS influencer marketing platform, to ensure that the platform best serves clients’ needs.
 Alicia is passionate about educating the industry on influencer marketing best practice, one thought leadership blog post at a time.